aoirint/CollectCruiserItemCompany/assets/README.md

 # CollectCruiserItemCompany

-A Lethal Company mod that collects items on the cruiser into the ship floor on the Company and in some limited situations.
+A Lethal Company mod that collects items from the cruiser into the ship on the Company and in some limited situations.

 ## What it does